jaantollander/masters-thesis/content/30_monitoring.md

 These changes affected the analysis and required significant changes in the analysis code and methods.
 We explain the initial and modified versions of the monitoring client.
 Subsection \ref{ingest-server} explains how the ingest server processes the data from the monitoring clients and inserts it into the time series database.

-The thesis work focused on the analysis and visualization parts.
-We explain how we analyzed batches of time series data in Subsection \ref{analyzing-statistics}.
-In the future, we would like to compute the rates on the database as new data arrives and perform real-time analytics on them.

 The thesis advisor and system administrators were responsible for enabling Lustre Jobstats, developing the monitoring client and ingest server, installing them on Puhti, and maintaining the database.
 We adapted the Monitoring client and Ingest server codes from a GPU monitoring program written in the Go language [@go_language], which used InfluxDB [@influxdb] as a database.